ndiego/block-visibility/readme.txt

 = 3.X.X - 2024-TBD =

+**Added**

+* [Location] Added ability to show/hide a block if the current post has an excerpt.

 **Changed**

+* Front-end classes are now implemented using the HTML API.
 * Update the `render_block` callback function to only fetch plugin settings if a block has visibility conditions set.

 **Fixed**